 TGax editor: within subclause 3.2 Definitions specific to IEEE 802.11 of TGax D4.2, change the following text:

-spatial reuse parameters (SRP) opportunity: a spatial reuse opportunity that is established based on the value of a(#20874) Spatial Reuse field in the HE-SIG-A field of an HE TB PPDU. (#20279)
+spatial reuse parameters (SRP) opportunity: a spatial reuse opportunity that is established based on the value of a(#20874) Spatial Reuse field in the HE-SIG-A field of an HE TB PPDU and/or the UL Spatial Reuse subfield in the Common Info field of a Trigger frame. (#20279)

-spatial reuse (SR) physical layer (PHY) protocol data unit (PPDU) (SR PPDU): a PPDU that is trans-mitted during a spatial reuse parameters (SRP)(#20496) opportunity by an HE STA when SRP conditions for SRP-based spatial reuse operation are satisfied and that has the SR PPDU subfield of the CAS Control field equal to 1. (#20678)
+spatial reuse parameters transmission (SRPT) physical layer (PHY) protocol data unit (PPDU) (SRPT PPDU): a PPDU that is trans-mitted during a spatial reuse parameters (SRP)(#20496) opportunity by an HE STA when SRP conditions for SRP-based spatial reuse operation are satisfied and that has the SRPT PPDU subfield of the CAS Control field equal to 1. (#20678)

-spatial reuse parameters (SRP)(#20496) physical layer (PHY) protocol data unit (SRP PPDU): a PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither SRP_DISALLOW nor SRP_AND_NON_SRG_OBSS_PD_PROHIBITED. (#20678)
+spatial reuse parameters reception (SRPR)(#20496) physical layer (PHY) protocol data unit (SRPR PPDU): a PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither SRP_DISALLOW nor SRP_AND_NON_SRG_OBSS_PD_PROHIBITED. (#20678)

 End of proposed changes.